 Since 1997, I have completed several hundred evaluations and have presented comprehensive written reports to parents and educators as well as child welfare and court professionals.
 My written evaluation reports include presentation of scores, interpretation of results, diagnostic formulations, and pragmatic recommendations.
 In addition, I regularly evaluate individuals to assess their need for accommodations for the SATs, GREs, MCATs, and other standardized tests used for college admissions.

-Experience Witness Testimony
+Expert Witness Assessment and Testimony

 I was trained as an “expert witness” at Rutgers University School of Social Work through New Jersey’s Division of Youth and Family Services.
 In the role of expert witness, I am responsible for assessing children and parents involved in the child welfare system and for providing findings and recommendations to the court.
 I have given testimony on child protection and permanency matters in the Family Division of New Jersey’s Superior Court.
 In addition, I have given testimony on educational matters in New Jersey’s Office of Administrative Law and on immigration matters in United States Immigration Court.
 My goal for testimony is to give a clear and comprehensive formulation that clarifies the Court’s understanding and informs its judgment.